Alimir/wp-ulike/readme.md

 ## Features
 *   Clean Design.
 *   Full myCRED Points Support.
-(NEW)
 *   Full Statistics tools.
 *   Supporting UltimateMember & BuddyPress Profiles.
-(NEW)
 *   Likers World Map & Top Likers Widget.
-(NEW)
 *   Ajax feature to update the data without reloading.
 *   Visitors do not have to register or log in to use the Like Button.
 *   Compatible with WP version 3.5 & above.
 *   Added automatically with filtering options (no Code required).
 *   Different logging method options.
+*   Notifications System.
+(Custom toast messages after each activity)
 *   Shortcode support.
 *   Support custom templates with separate variables.
 *   Comment likes support.
 *   Supporting the date in localized format. (date_i18n)
 *   Full likes logs support.
-*   BuddyPress activity support.
+*   BuddyPress add activity & notifications support.
 *   Simple user like box with avatar support.
 *   Custom Like-UnLike Texts fields.
 *   Simple custom style with color picker settings.
 *   Advanced Widgets With Custom Tools.
-(Most Liked Posts,Comments,Users,...)
+(Most Liked Posts,Comments,Users,Topics,…)
 *   Powerful configuration panel.
 *   Support RTL & language file.
-*   And so on...
+*   And so on…

 ## Translations
 WP ULike has been translated into the following languages: